Robustness of intra-atomic frequency comb based quantum memory against fluctuating environment: Background

 The collective dynamics of electric field and the atomic state of the AFC in the weak field approximation is governed by the following Maxwell-Bloch equations~\cite{sangouard2007,gorshkov2007}

-Here $n(\delta)$ is the atomic spectral distribution which characterize the AFC, $\delta=\omega_L-\omega_{eg}$ is the detuning between light $\omega_L$ and atomic transition $\omega_{eg}$.
-The $\sigma_{ge} \equiv \sigma_{ge}(z,t)$ is the polarization operator in the Heisenberg picture, $d_{eg}$ is the transition dipole matrix element for the transition $\ket{e}$-$\ket{g}$.
+Here $n(\delta)$ is the atomic spectral distribution which characterize the AFC, $\delta=\omega_{eg}-\omega_L$ is the detuning between light $\omega_L$ and atomic transition $\omega_{eg}$.
+The $\rho_{eg} \equiv \rho_{eg}(z,t)$ is off-diagonal density matrix element, $d_{eg}$ is the transition dipole matrix element for the transition $\ket{e}$-$\ket{g}$.
 The $\pm$ sign in Eq.~\eqref{mb2} represent the forward and backward propagating modes of light.
-For the case of forward propogating modes, solving these equations yields the output electric field $\mathcal{E}_f$ as a function of $z$ and the frequency $\omega$, which reads
+For the case of forward propagating modes, solving these equations yields the output electric field $\mathcal{E}_f$ as a function of $z$ and the frequency $\omega$, which reads

 The input and the output electric field are related by the propagator $\mathcal{D}$ which is given by

 Here $\alpha$ is the absorption coefficient and $V$ is the volume of the atomic ensemble.

 In Principle, the electric field in the time domain $\mathcal{E}_f(z,t)$ can be calculated by taking the inverse Fourier transform of $\mathcal{E}_f(z,\omega)$; however, the expression for the same will be very cumbersome.
 In the limit $\Gamma\gg\gamma_p\gg\Delta$, and after propagating the electric field for a distance $L$, a simplified expression for $\mathcal{E}_f(L,t)$ can be written as~\cite{afzelius09}